NCBI-Hackathons/GeneHummus/tutorial.md

 ### Protein ids
 Now we'll get the whole proteins ids that show any of those SPARCLE architectures.
-For tha,t we use the `getProteins` function.
+For that, we use the `getProteins` function.

 ```{r}
 my_values = getProteins(my_labelsIds)